Museum School London (MSL)

 Fanshawe Pioneer Village

-Make Fanshawe Pioneer Village your classroom and experience the past in the present!
-Teachers will choose five programs for their week at our living history museum.
-Classes will participate in unique activities that create connections to the Ontario Curriculum and introduce students to life in the 1800s.
+Make Fanshawe Pioneer Village your classroom and experience the past in the present at our living history museum!
+Classes will participate in a series of unique activities that create connections to the Ontario Curriculum and introduce students to life in the 1800s.
 Discover the hard work and experiences of the many diverse peoples who called this land home between 1820 and 1920, including Indigenous peoples, Settlers, Immigrants, and Freedom Seekers.
 The museum’s programs are delivered in the setting of the Heritage Village to create an immersive experience.
-Students will leave with an understanding of how diverse communities in this region have changed over time.
+Students will leave with an understanding of how communities in this region have changed over time.

 Housed at the London International Airport since 2008, the Jet Aircraft Museum is the only working aircraft museum in Canada dedicated to the study and restoration of Cold War jets.
 MSL students will be immersed in the historical period taking on the role of NATO pilots coming to Canada to learn to fly jets.
 Core instruction is from the Ontario Science Curriculum Unit: Flight.
 In a functioning maintenance and restoration hangar, students will be involved in interactive, hands-on learning activities (flight simulators, sit in a jet cockpit) in an authentic environment that can't be duplicated in the classroom.